 This API and all the supporting infrastructure is supported and maintained by me in my free time.
 Please log issues for the lectionary content or day determination logic to the Date::Lectionary or Date::Lectionary::Daily projects on GitHub.
 Issues for this API and website can be logged to the LectServe project, also on GitHub.

 Updates about issues, downtime, new features, etc. will be shared on our Twitter account.

-A huge thanks and much gratitude to my lovely wife, Jennifer, and my beautiful daughter, Rosemary, for letting me spend some of my free time working on this project!
+A huge thanks and much gratitude to my lovely wife, Jennifer and my beautiful children, Rosemary & Oliver, for letting me spend some of my free time working on this project!